SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 ## Metrics

-We are using Opentelemetry Collector like Fluentd to enrich metadata and to filter data.
+We are using OpenTelemetry Collector like Fluentd to enrich metadata and to filter data.

-To enable Opentelemetry Collector for metrics, please use the following configuration:
+To enable OpenTelemetry Collector for metrics, please use the following configuration:

 ```yaml
 sumologic: